List of NASCAR video games: Other

 Other NASCAR games include Hasbro Interactive's NASCAR Heat; Papyrus' NASCAR Legends, which took players back to the 1970 season, featuring a different point system, and many different tracks.
 There is also a pinball game: 3-D Ultra NASCAR Pinball.
 This game was based on the NASCAR Racing 3 engine; EA Sports' NASCAR Revolution (released between NASCAR 99, which came out in 1998, and NASCAR 2000, which came out in 1999); and NASCAR Rumble, an EA game incorporating some of the features of Nintendo's Mario Kart series, but with NASCAR car designs.
 Gran Turismo 5 featured NASCAR as one of several new licenses that was included in the game.
+NASCAR has also partnered with Roblox experience "Jailbreak" twice in both 2021 and 2023 and has created their own experience titled, "NASCAR SPEED HUB."